openpsa/jsgrid/docs/content/configuration/options.md

 **Default:** `[]`
 **Changeable:** No

-Contains the currently selected rows when multiselect is set to true.
-This is a one-dimensional array and the values in the array correspond to the selected id's in the grid.
+Contains the currently selected rows when `multiselect` is set to `true`.
+This is a one-dimensional array and the values in the array correspond to the selected ids in the grid.

 ### `selrow`
 **Type:** string